ravensdowndev/coding01/README.md

 ## Submissions

-You will submit your solution as a Pull Request to this repository and then request a review on it by all repository collaborators.
+You will submit your solution as a Pull Request to this repository and then request a review on it.